walax31/walax31/README.md

 Frontend Engineer based in Bangkok

-I build scalable and data-driven web applications, with a focus on performance, usability, and clean architecture.
+Building scalable and data-driven web applications
+Focused on performance, usability, and clean architecture

 ---